waynepallen/core/doc/development-guides/api/snapshot.md

 |COMMITTED:| When a snapshot is in committed, userdata in node roles cannot be edited, the annealer will transition any nodes in TODO, and hooks will be called for any state transitions.|
 |ARCHIVED: | Snapshots in archived state will be ignored by the annealer and by just about everything.
 Eventually you will be able to look through them to satisfy your curiosity about the past states of the cluster.|

-There are two other states that are substates of the COMMITTED state that are primarily for consumption by the UI:
+####Substates of the COMMITTED state:
+These sub-states are primarily for consumption by the UI.

 | SUB-STATE | DESCRIPTION |
 |:-----------|:----------------------------------------------------------------|